kubeflow/pipelines/developer_guide.md

 This document describes the development guideline to contribute to ML pipeline project.
 Please check the [main page](https://github.com/googleprivate/ml/blob/master/README.md) for instruction on how to deploy a ML pipeline system.

-## Deploy with your own image

-By default the deployment uses the official images stored in [GCR](https://cloud.google.com/container-registry/).

-You can use the deployment script, and provide your own UI or API server image.
-See next section on how to build your own image.
+## ML pipeline deployment

+The ML pipeline system uses [Ksonnet](https://ksonnet.io/) as part of the deployment process.
+Ksonnet provides the flexibility to generate Kubernetes manifests from parameterized templates and makes it easy to customize Kubernetes manifests for different use cases.
+The Ksonnet is wrapped in a customized bootstrap container so a user don't need to explicitly deal with Ksonnet to install ML pipeline.

+The docker container accepts various parameters to customize your deployment.
+- **--namespace** the namespace to deploy to
+- **--api_image** the API server image to use
+- **--ui_image** the webserver image to use
+- **--report_usage** whether to report usage for the deployment
+- **--uninstall** to uninstall everything.

+See [bootstrapper.yaml](https://github.com/googleprivate/ml/blob/master/bootstrapper.yaml) for examples on how to pass in parameter.

+Alternatively, you can use [deploy.sh](https://github.com/googleprivate/ml/blob/master/deploy/deploy.sh) if you want to interact with Ksonnet directly.
+To deploy, run the script locally.
 ```
-NAMESPACE=[namespace]
-deploy/deploy.sh --namespace ${NAMESPACE} --apiserver [api-image] --ui [ui-image]
+$ deploy/deploy.sh
 ```
-Note Ksonnet creates an [app](https://ksonnet.io/docs/concepts#application) folder under the current path.
+And you will se a Ksonnet [APP](https://ksonnet.io/docs/concepts#application) folder generated in your current path.
 If you want to update or delete the K8s resource created by the deployment, run
 ```
 # Update
-cd ml-pipeline && ks apply default
+$ cd ml-pipeline && ks apply default
 # Delete
-cd ml-pipeline && ks delete default
+$ cd ml-pipeline && ks delete default
 ```

 ## Build Image

 ### GKE
 To be able to use GKE, the Docker images need to be uploaded to a public Docker repository, such as [GCR](https://cloud.google.com/container-registry/)

 Here is an example to build API server image and upload to GCR.
 ````
 # Run under src/ directory
-docker build -t gcr.io/your-gcr/api-server:latest src/apiserver
+$ docker build -t gcr.io/your-gcr/api-server:latest src/apiserver
 # Push to GCR
-gcloud docker -- push gcr.io/your-gcr/api-server:latest
+$ gcloud docker -- push gcr.io/your-gcr/api-server:latest
 ````

 ### Minikube